 BANGALORE, INDIA: Cloud, or more aptly, cloud computing has come a long way since 2006 when Google’s Eric Schmidt popularised it for the first time while describing his company’s approach to software-as-a-service or SaaS.

 Today there is a whole new, or refurbished, industry worth $100 billion that has been built around cloud computing, touted as the next era of IT.
-On one side the hype around cloud is fading even as more and more enterprises are adopting it, on the other, there are some who have realised that not everything is as rosy as was idolised.
+On one side the hype around cloud is fading even as more and more enterprises are adopting it, on the other, there are some who have realised that not everything is rosy as was supposed to be on cloud.

-The first 'hidden cost' is incurred by believing cloud vendors who claim opex, and not capex, is the right way of doing business and that pay-per-usage is the way to go.
+The first ‘hidden cost’ is incurred by believing cloud vendors who claim opex, and not capex, is the right way of doing business.

 Laurent Lachal, senior analyst, Software – IT Solutions, Ovum, says: “People should be careful when someone claims that capex is wrong and opex is the right way of doing IT budgets.
 Budgets should be a choice made by chief financial officer of an enterprise and not by any cloud vendor.
 If a company has lots of cash in hand, it can go for opex.
 Whereas, if a company buys it based on annual budget, such as those in the public sector, it will be difficult for them to finance opex.”